Bootstrapping Your Business?

 Have you got a brand-new business?
 It can seem like a money pit at times, can’t it?
 While that is a fairly common issue with new business owners, it does not have to be that way.
 You don’t have to lose your savings bootstrapping your business.

 You should expect to put some of your own money into a new business, but that should not be the sole place you turn for funding.
 In order to help you out, here are some other ways of funding your new company which don’t involve rummaging through your couch cushions, looking for loose change.

 These are not quite the same thing.
-An angel investor will typically invest in early-stage or startup companies in exchange for a 20 – 25& return on their investment.
+An angel investor will typically invest in early-stage or startup companies in exchange for a 20 – 25% return on their investment.

 Venture capitalists will give money to help build new startups which the VCs believe have both high-growth and high-risk potential.
 These can be fast-growth companies with an exit strategy already in place, and they can get up to tens of millions of dollars for investment, networking, and growing their company.
 Basically, this is a gamble on future earnings.

 You might want to try a service like Kickstarter.
-However, make sure you read the fine print, as many crowdfunding platforms will require that you give all of the funding back if you do not make your goal by the end of the crowdfunding campaign (IndieGoGo has a flexible funding option).
-Also, crowdfunding platforms will take a percentage of the donations, and they generally will push to have you deliver on your promises (so you’ll have to actually manufacture that electric spaghetti twirler or anything else your business is supposed to be doing).
+However, make sure you read the fine print, as many crowdfunding platforms will require that you give all of the funding back if you do not make your goal by the end of the crowdfunding campaign (Indiegogo has a flexible funding option).
+Also, crowdfunding platforms will take a percentage of the donations, and they generally will push to have you deliver on your promises.
+So, you’ll have to actually manufacture that electric spaghetti twirler or anything else your business is supposed to be doing.

 Donors can become weary of crowdfunding pitches, and straightforward businesses might not do so well.
 Crowdfunding tends to work best for situations where the donors can personally connect with the product or service, so products which aren’t quite on the shelves yet, or artistic endeavors, can do well.
 But standard widgets which are not going to really change are not going to attract brand ambassadors and, by extension, they probably won’t get donors too fired up.